Alobal123/diplomka/conversions.md

 Docker: dockers/data_conversion/blender_data
 Networks: dockers/mvcnn, dockers/mvcnn2, dockers/vgg, dockers/rotnet

 With better success we used scripts for blender provided by team around [this paper](https://people.cs.umass.edu/%7Ejcsu/papers/shape_recog/).
 We just connected these into our framework, the parameters are same as above.
-There are two options shaded images and depth images.
+There are two options shaded images, depth images and phong images.
 For details consult the original paper.
 You can set the mode of rendering by setting variable render in run.sh.

 ## Point clouds